How people will get high in 2030: Future of crime P4

 Now comes the part of this chapter that encouraged most of you to read (or skip) through all the context above: future drugs that will give the future you your future highs!

-By the late 2020s and early 2030s, advances in recent breakthroughs such as CRISPR (explained in chapter three of our Future of Health series) will enable laboratory scientists and garage scientists to produce a range genetically engineered plants and chemicals with psychoactive properties.
+By the late 2020s and early 2030s, advances in recent breakthroughs such as CRISPR (explained in chapter three of our Future of Health series) will enable laboratory scientists and garage scientists to produce a range of genetically engineered plants and chemicals with psychoactive properties.
 These drugs can be engineered to be safer, as well as more potent than what's on the market today.
 These drugs can further be engineered to have extremely specific styles of highs, and they can even be engineered to the unique physiology or DNA of the user (the particularly rich user to be more exact).

-But by the 2040s, chemical based highs will become entirely obsolete.
+But by the 2040s, chemical-based highs will become entirely obsolete.

 Keep in mind that all recreational drugs do is activate or inhibit the release of certain chemicals inside your brain.
 This effect can easily be simulated by brain implants.
 And thanks to the emerging field of Brain-Computer Interface (explained in chapter three of our Future of Computers series), this future isn’t as far off as you’d think.
 Cochlear implants have been used for years as a partial-to-full cure for deafness, while deep brain stimulation implants have been used to treat epilepsy, Alzheimer’s, and Parkinson’s disease.

 Over time, we'll have BCI brain implants that can manipulate your mood—great for people suffering from chronic depression, and equally great for drug users interested in swiping an app on their phone to activate a 15-minute euphoric feeling of love or happiness.
-Or how about turning on an app that gives you an instant organism.
+Or how about turning on an app that gives you an instant orgasm.
 Or maybe even an app that messes with your visual perception, kind of like Snapchat's face filters minus the phone.
 Better yet, these digital highs can be programmed to always give you a premium high, while also ensuring you never overdose.

 All-in-all, the pop culture or counterculture craze of the 2040s will be fueled by carefully designed, digital, psychoactive apps.
 And that's why tomorrow's drug lords won't come from Colombia or Mexico, they'll come from Silicon Valley.

 Then comes my personal favorite, nootropics, a field that will seep into the mainstream by the mid-2020s.
-Whether you prefer a simple nootropic stack like caffeine and L-theanine (my fav) or something more advanced like the piracetam and choline combo, or prescription drugs like Modafinil, Adderall and Ritalin, ever more advanced chemicals will emerge on the market promising enhanced focus, reaction time, memory retention, and creativity.
+Whether you prefer a simple nootropic stack like caffeine and L-theanine (my fav) or something more advanced like the piracetam and choline combo, or prescription drugs like Modafinil, Adderall, and Ritalin, ever more advanced chemicals will emerge on the market promising enhanced focus, reaction time, memory retention, and creativity.
 Of course, if we're already talking about brain implants, then the future union of our brains with the Internet will make all these chemical enhancers obsolete as well … but that's a topic for another series.

 On the whole, if this chapter teaches you anything, it’s that the future will most definitely not kill your high.
 If you’re into altered states, the drug options you’ll have available to you over the coming decades will be cheaper, better, safer, more plentiful, and more easily accessible than at any time in human history.